Vidi Aldiano: Entrepreneurship and commercial activities

 After graduating with an Innovation Management and Entrepreneurship master's degree, Vidi established the record label VA Records in 2014.

-Vidi also had a fashion label named VA Apparels which sold his designed fashion products.
+Vidi also had a fashion label named VA Apparels, which sold his designed fashion products.
 It was initially sold exclusively on Instagram, but when Zaskia Sungkar and Irwansyah saw his products, they offered him to join Wokuwoku, an e-commerce website of brands by Indonesian celebrities.
 The business only lasted a year.

-Vidi once initiated a startup named KROWD with Putri Tanjung on 2018.
-This digital startup was a platform in the form of a web mobile app to help creators who have difficulties executing their ideas through collaboration.
+Vidi once initiated a startup named KROWD with Putri Tanjung in 2018.
+This digital startup was a platform in the form of a web and mobile app to help creators who had difficulties executing their ideas through collaboration.
 However, the site went inactive since 2019.

 Vidi and Kevin Sanjaya collaborated with culinary business company Tasa Group to open a Japanese franchise restaurant with a concept of exclusive private dining named Chanba Japanese Grill in Pantai Indah Kapuk, Jakarta in January 2022 and Rumu Private Room Grill in Adityawarman Street, South Jakarta in January 2023.
 The third Chanba Private Room Restaurant was opened on 21 March 2024 in Mal Kelapa Gading, North Jakarta.

-Celebrating their 4th birthday on 23 August 2022, retail coffee startup Fore Coffee appoints Vidi as a taste critic directly involved in and responsible for the creation, curation, and promotion of the menu.
+Celebrating their 4th birthday on 23 August 2022, retail coffee startup Fore Coffee appointed Vidi as a taste critic directly involved in and responsible for the creation, curation, and promotion of the menu.
 Vidi's debut creation menu was a seasonal drink called The Classic Treasure Series, consisting of four drink variants.
 The menu was sold until 2023 due to fans' requests to extend the availability duration.

 In 2023, Vidi invested in a creative economy venture called Museum Patah Hati (lit.
-'Heartbreak Museum'), which is a collaboration between MahakaX and Haluu.
+'Heartbreak Museum'), which was a collaboration between MahakaX and Haluu.
 He invested with Afgan and Rossa.
 The museum was opened starting 23 June–22 August 2023 on Chillax Sudirman, Setiabudi, South Jakarta.